 As we all know, a good school is more than buildings.
 It is defined by the richness of the activities that take place within it.
 Teachers, books and equipment are important as are the whole range of curricular and extra-curricular activites which the schools offer their students.
 When the only resource is a chalk board, chalk becomes a significant item of expenditure.
 While students are normally asked to provide their own pens, pencils and exercise books, the schools also have to have stocks for children who cannot afford to buy their own.
 Stationery and printing has to be arranged outside the school for essential handouts and money must be found for national examination fees.

 In a recent meeting, where students were asked to discuss how they would like to improve their schools, one child quoted his father as saying “All work and no play makes Jack a dull boy!”
 We might wonder who taught his father the phrase but the implications are clear.
 The boy went on to say that their school had cleared land and made goals to create a football pitch and they had a team that had won matches in the local school league.
 However, their only football had burst so their playing was temporarily halted.
 They urgently needed a new football and other students put in an impassioned plea for basketballs and netballs.
+The two secondary schools enter both boys and girls in their district football championships and each school has emerged the winners on more than one occasion.

 All the schools promote dancing and singing, which are low-cost activities, but they are also very keen to obtain materials for arts and crafts.
 The schools are trying to create school farms and establish stock rearing in order to bring agriculture lessons to life.
 The Isaac Newton School, for example, promotes pig rearing in the small farms around the school.
 This also gives the agriculture students valuable practical experience.

 In recent years, both Mustard Seed and Isaac Newton High Schools have seen substantial improvements in their examination results.
 Each school has students who have achieved Grade 1 aggregates at O-level, achieved only by the top 8% of students in Uganda.
 Their first A-level students have shown outstanding achievement, with growing numbers of students in each school gaining government scholarships to study in universities, national teachers’ colleges and nursing and health workers colleges.
+In the Uganda national ranking of schools on the basis of their examination performance Isaac Newton ranks 143rd out of 4,123 schools in the country and Mustard Seed stands at 165th.
+They also rank 5th out of 35 schools in their Districts.
+Both are remarkable for rural schools.

 Already among the best performing schools in their Districts, they have each experienced large increases in student recruitment.
 This is to be welcomed as it moves them closer towards being self-sustaining.
 However, in the short term, it means they need increased support if progress is to be maintained.